Deathspike/animesync/README.md

     animesync download [seriesUrl...]

-For example, to download *A Certain Scientific Railgun* from *CrunchyRoll*, you can use:
+For example, to download *A Certain Scientific Railgun* from *Crunchyroll*, you can use:

     animesync download https://www.crunchyroll.com/a-certain-scientific-railgun